This post was updated on August 20, 2025

 Hi, I am Scott Paul, a leading exterior restoration contractor and business owner with over 30 years of experience in exterior wood decking.
 My Best Deck Stain reviews and help tips are based on my history as a wood restoration contractor and actual hands-on testing, all designed to present you with the top deck stain choices.
 See here for more info about me.

-The good news is that you can still find some quality deck stains in 2024 that offer UV protection, penetrate deep into the wood grain, and highlight the wood’s natural beauty.
-These products also make reapplication a breeze down the road.
+The good news is that, despite the changes, you can still find some fantastic deck stains in 2026.
+Look for ones that provide strong UV protection, penetrate deep into the wood grain, and allow the wood’s natural beauty to shine through.
+Plus, these stains will make reapplication a simple, no-hassle process.

 Want personalized help?
 Post your questions below in the comments, and I’ll gladly guide you toward the best deck stain and sealer.
 Please include any pictures you may have and a brief history of the deck.